RESEARCH

 We aim to:

-2. Establish essential research and development capabilities for the Department of defense to deliver operationally relevant autonomy by catalyzing community growth involving AI and autonomy research organizations;
+• Establish essential research and development capabilities for the Department of War to deliver operationally relevant autonomy by catalyzing community growth involving AI and autonomy research organizations;

-3. Accelerate RITA research and development by rapidly transferring its research to seed a unique science, research, and development ecosystem of small and large businesses, academia, and the Department of Defense;
+• Accelerate RITA research and development by rapidly transferring its research to seed a unique science, research, and development ecosystem of small and large businesses, academia, and the Department of War;

-5. Grow and diversify the available pool of scientists and engineers to support the Defense Department and establish a source of organic technical and operational excellence.
+• Grow the available pool of scientists and engineers to support the War Department and establish a source of organic technical and operational excellence.

 Our Objective